 The faculty—the heart of the educational experience at Pittsburgh Theological Seminary—further our tradition of academic excellence through teaching, research, publication, and service to the church.
 In recognition of their academic endeavors, on Nov.
-8, 2022 at 5:30 p.m., five faculty members will be installed in endowed chairs.
+8, 2022, five faculty members were installed in endowed chairs.

 These faculty include the Rev. Dr. Leanna K. Fuller (Joan Marshall Chair in Pastoral Care), Dr. Scott J. Hagley (W. Don McClure Chair in World Mission and Evangelism), the Rev. Dr. Angela Dienhart Hancock (Howard C. Scharfe Chair in Homiletics), the Rev. Dr. L. Roger Owens (Hugh Thomson Kerr Chair of Pastoral Theology), and the Rev. Dr. R. Drew Smith (Henry L. Hillman Chair in Urban Ministry).

 We give God the glory for these scholars and their contributions to the Seminary community.